eLPog/To_Do_List_Backend/Readme.md

 -get all

--update
+-edit

 -delete one

 -delete all

+-send all the tasks on email

 Logs and errors data save:

 The application saves all user logins/logoffs and errors to a file.
 The file path is set in environment variables.

 Database: